StrangeBeeCorp/docs/docs/thehive/administration/status/about-statuses.md

 ## Predefined statuses

 TheHive includes a set of predefined statuses.
-You can [change their color](change-color-of-a-status.md) or [hide them](change-visibility-of-a-status.md) if you prefer users to use [custom statuses you have created](create-a-status.md).
+You can [change their color](change-color-of-a-status.md) or [hide them](change-visibility-of-a-status.md) to guide users toward using the [custom statuses you have created](create-a-status.md).

 ## Attributes